Home / All Documents / Change Driving Licence Photo (DVLA Digital Update Help)

 I recommend using the built-in editor on your phone or computer first.
 Keep the original image, make one clean crop, and export at full quality.
 Do not add filters, sharpen aggressively, or change the background.

-Practical example: if the wall looks clean but a shadow appears behind your head after cropping, retake the photo rather than brightening it heavily.
+Practical example from reader feedback: if the wall looks clean but a shadow appears behind your head after cropping, retake the photo rather than brightening it heavily.
 Brightening often creates noise and makes the image look artificial.
+One reader reported that they used an auto-enhance tool on their phone, which smoothed their skin and removed a small mole on their cheek.
+The photo was rejected because the mole was visible on their previous licence.
+Any tool that alters your natural features is a risk, even if it makes the photo look better to your eye.

 Frequently Asked Questions About Change Driving Licence Photo